Learn API Testing - Complete Tutorial with Video

 Private API (Internal API):

-Intended solely for internal use within an organization, private APIs remain inaccessible to the general public.
-They often employ stricter authentication and authorization protocols, granting access to an organization’s internal data and systems for its employees or trusted partners.
+Private APIs remain inaccessible to the general public and are intended solely for internal use within an organization.
+They often employ stricter authentication and authorization protocols, granting access to an organization’s internal data and systems to its employees or trusted partners.

 Partner API: